fowlmouth/nake/README.rst

     $ nim c -r nake docs
     $ open nake.html

-The **docs** task will also generate HTML versions of all local rst files, which are indexed from the generated `theindex.html
+The **docs** task will also generate HTML versions of all local RST files, which are indexed from the generated `theindex.html
 <http://fowlmouth.github.io/nake/gh_docs/master/theindex.html>`_.